simoneldevig/react-native-static-server/README.md

 - `port` &mdash; **number** &mdash; Optional.
 The port at which to start the server.
   If 0 (default) an available port will be automatically selected.

 - `state` &mdash; [STATES] &mdash; Optional.
-Allows to enforce initial server state value, which is needed when connecting to an existing native server instance with help of the `id` option.
+Allows to enforce the initial server state value, which is necessary [when connecting to an existing native server instance][Connecting to an Active Server in the Native Layer].
-  By default it is set to `STATES.INACTIVE`.
+  Note, it only influence the logic behind subsequent [.start()] and [.stop()] calls, _i.e._ the constructor does not attempt to put the server in this state, nor does it check the value is consistent with the active server, if any, in the native layer.
+By default, the state is initialized to `STATES.INACTIVE`.

 - `stopInBackground` &mdash; **boolean** &mdash; Optional.